na-na-hi/renget/archive/pmdg_questions.md

 ##Question archive (questions used in previous threads)
 Newer questions are at the top of the list

+>Are all Pokemon able to survive with only fruits, vegetables and gummies?
+Or are some Pokemon truly carnivorous and require protein?
+>Has the move accuracy ever screwed you over so hard that it results to your death?
+>In the games, Fire-types can walk on lava and take no damage.
+Do you think this means Fire-types are totally immune to heat, or is the ability to walk on lava just a game mechanic and not a real "in-universe" thing?
+>A random pokemon is found to be in distress during your outing—would you help them despite having plans beforehand?

 >Ghosts can phase through solid matter, but when they do so, can they bring items or other Pokemon along with them?
 >What's your favorite accessory design among the list and why? (https://bulbapedia.bulbagarden.net/wiki/Scarf_(Mystery_Dungeon))